wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 Most keyboards come stock with Cherry MX switches.
 If you are building your own, you can also use most Gateron or Kailh switches.
 These come in two varieties: PCB mount (also called 5-pin) and plate mount (also called 3-pin).
 If you are using a plate, you can generally use either.
 If you are not using a plate you _must_ use the PCB mount variety or else the switches will not align correctly.

 - Stabilizers

+Stabilizers are required for most keyboards.
+Keys are measured in "units", which are the width of alphabet keys.
+This is typically abbreviated as 1u, 1.5u, 2u, 6.25u, etc. Keys that are at least 2u wide require stabilizers (also called "stabs") to keep from tilting like a side-to-side.
+Most keyboards use "Cherry" stabilizers which mount directly to the PCB.
+Most keyboards have several 2u stabilizers and one 6.25u stabilizer for the spacebar.

+Unfortunately, most stabilizers are poorly made.
+They usually rattle like a jar full of coins when pressed.
+Fortunately, a small bit of lube and nippers can fix stabilizers to be quiet and smooth.
+See the [stabilizer mod video][stabmod] by Taeha Types for instructions on how to do this.

 - Lube

+This is technically optional, but I highly recommend buying lube at least for your stabilizers if you build your own keyboard.
+It will make a huge difference in smoothness and volume.
+If you have the patience for it, you can also lube each switch in your board, as demonstrated in this [switch lube video][switchlube] by Taeha Types.

 - Keycaps